aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

     ```
     Replace the following:

-    - PAR: Pre-Authenticated Request of the bucket, which you had copied in Task 3.
+    - BucketName: The OCI Object Storage bucket name.
+    - Namespace: The name of the Object Storage bucket namespace.
+    - Path: Path to the folder that contains the source file.
+    - Filename: The filename with the file extension.
-    - EmbeddingsTableName: The name you want for the vector embeddings table.
+    - VectorStoreTableName: The name you want for the vector store table

     For example:

     ```bash
-    <copy>call sys.VECTOR_STORE_LOAD('oci://bucket-vector-search@axoumfbmk7ld/bucket-folder-heatwave/heatwave-aws-service-guide.pdf', '{"table_name": "EmbeddingsTableName"}');</copy>
+    <copy>call sys.VECTOR_STORE_LOAD('oci://bucket-vector-search@axoumfbmk7ld/bucket-folder-heatwave/heatwave-aws-service-guide.pdf', '{"table_name": "livelab_embedding"}');</copy>
     ```

     ![Ingest files from Object Storage](./images/14-ingest-files.png "Ingest files from Object Storage")